-The objective of this paper is to examine to what extent the introduction of the SC rate and its subsequent increases - and indeed any other changes to the UK petroleum fiscal regime - may have changed the way the UK's petroleum resources are governed.
-It also aims to identify whether these changes have allowed the UK Government to collect higher tax revenues of these resources compared with the pre-2000 period.
-In other words, this paper will try to answer the question of how effective the post 2000 changes to the UK petroleum taxation system have been in increasing the Government's tax take from its petroleum resources?
-Do changes to the petroleum fiscal regime mirror changes in the type of governance being employed to manage the UK's petroleum resources?
-In answering these questions and meeting the above specified objectives, this study will follow changes of the average tax rate (ATR) resulted from changes to the structure and taxes rates of the petroleum fiscal regime and how the former changes have affected both of UK tax take and oil and gas investments.
+The objective of this paper is to examine to what extent the introduction of the SC rate and its subsequent increases - and indeed any other changes to the UK petroleum fiscal regime - have changed the way the UK's petroleum resources are governed.
+It also aims to identify whether these changes have allowed the UK Government to collect higher tax revenues off these resources compared with the pre-2000 period.
+In other words, this paper will try to answer the question of how effective the post 2000 changes to the UK petroleum taxation system have been in increasing the Government's tax take from its petroleum resources and in maintaining incentives for investment in the UK Continental Shelf (UKCS).
+Do these changes to the petroleum fiscal regime mirror a change in the type of governance being employed to manage the UK's petroleum resources?
 Answering these questions will help us arrive at an overall evaluation of the UK's petroleum taxation policy and how useful changing the type of governance has been over the life of the UK's commercial oil and gas investments.
 The following section discusses the various types of mineral governance.

-2. Governance of Mineral Resources
+Governance of Mineral Resources